 Strong differentiators must also meet three other criteria: they must be 1) true, 2) provable and 3) relevant to your target audience.
 If a differentiator isn’t true, clients will often sense it and approach your firm with skepticism.
 That’s why you should be able to support each differentiator with evidence.
 Often you will uncover proof in your brand research (for example, a finding that “9 out 10 clients refer us to others” is a nice statistic to reinforce a variety of differentiators).

 Some differentiators may be characteristics that you discover in your research (“clients find us to be highly flexible”), while others may be a specialization that you have already cultivated (“we provide network security services exclusively to accounting firms”).
-If you find your existing differentiators lacking, you may decide to pursue a new area of focus or concentrate in a particular area of strength.
+If you find your existing differentiators lacking, you may decide to pursue a new area of focus or concentrate on a particular area of strength.
 While this approach will be aspirational at first, it can work so long as you truly commit your firm to it and can prove you are doing it going forward.
 If you are struggling to think of possible differentiators, consult this list of 21 professional service differentiators for ideas.
+Or, take a look at this list of the 12 worst differentiators for professional services firms to make sure your existing differentiators aren’t included.

 To learn more about uncovering your differentiators, check out our free Differentiation Guide for Professional Services Firms.
 Also, I suggest you read this blog post on competitive differentiation.